-Any clinical trial programs we conduct or research collaborations we enter into in the European Economic Area ("EEA") may subject us to European data protection laws including, the EU General Data Protection Regulation 2016/679 ("GDPR").
+Any clinical trial programs we conduct or research collaborations we enter into in the European Economic Area ("EEA")/UK may subject us to European data protection laws including, the EU General Data Protection Regulation 2016/679 ("GDPR").

-We are subject to the GDPR, which applies extra-territorially and implements stringent operational requirements on controllers (e.g., sponsors) and processors (e.g., CROs, laboratories) of personal data, including, for example, high standards for obtaining valid consent from individuals to process their personal data (where consent is the legal ground relied upon), the requirements to provide detailed disclosures to individuals, restrictions on transfers of personal data from the EEA, short timelines for personal data breach notifications to data protection authorities, limitations on retention of personal data, additional considerations where processing health data and other "special categories of personal data" and specific obligations where third-party processors are engaged.
-Further, the GDPR provides that EU Member States may establish their own laws and regulations further restricting the processing of genetic data, biometric data, health data and other personal data, which could limit our ability to use and share such personal data or could cause our costs to increase.
-The GDPR imposes onerous accountability obligations requiring data controllers and processors to maintain a record of their data processing and policies.
+We are subject to the GDPR (as implemented by countries in Europe), which applies extra-territorially and implements stringent operational requirements on controllers (e.g., sponsors) and processors (e.g., CROs, laboratories) of personal data, including, for example, high standards for obtaining valid consent from individuals to process their personal data (where consent is the legal ground relied upon), the requirements to provide detailed disclosures to individuals, restrictions on transfers of personal data from the EEA/UK, short timelines for personal data breach notifications to data protection authorities, limitations on retention of personal data, additional considerations where processing health data and other "special categories of personal data" and specific obligations where third-party processors are engaged.
+Further, the GDPR provides that EU Member States (and the UK) may establish their own laws and regulations further restricting the processing of genetic data, biometric data, health data and other personal data, which could limit our ability to use and share such personal data or could cause our costs to increase.
+The GDPR imposes onerous accountability obligations requiring controllers and processors to maintain a record of their data processing activities and policies and procedures to demonstrate compliance with the GDPR.
 We do not currently have any formal data privacy policies and procedures in place and have not completed an assessment of whether we are in compliance with the GDPR.

 The GDPR also grants certain privacy rights to individuals (e.g., the right to access or erase their personal data).
-If our or our vendors' or service providers' privacy or data security measures fail to comply with the GDPR requirements, we may be subject to litigation, negulatory investigations, enforcement notices requiring us to change the way we use personal data and/or fines of up to 20 million Euros or up to 4% of the total worldwide annual turnover of the preceding financial year, whichever is higher, as well as compensation claims for financial or on-financial loss by affected individuals, negative publicity, reputat
+If our or our vendors' or service providers' privacy or data security measures fail to comply with the GDPR requirements, we may be subject to litigation, regulatory investigations, enforcement notices requiring us to stop or change the way we use personal data and/or fines of up to 20 million Euros or up to 4% of the total worldwide annual turnover of the preceding financial year, whichever is higher, as well as compensation claims for financial or non-financial loss by affected individuals, negative publicity, reputational harm and a potential loss of business and goodwill.
+It is possible that these laws may be interpreted and applied in a manner that is inconsistent with our practices.